funnut/Lisq/README.md

    * default editor is set to `nano`,
    * default encryption is set to `off`.

-To change it, set the following variable in your system by adding it to a startup file `~/.bashrc` or `~/.zshrc`.
+To change it, set the following variable in your system by adding it to a startup file (eg. `~/.bashrc`).

 ```bash
 export LISQ_SETTINGS='{